pythoninthegrass/pythonistas_website/docs/deck.md

 FastHTML apps are just Python code, so you can use FastHTML with the full power of the Python language and ecosystem.

-FastHTML’s functionality maps 1:1 directly to HTML and HTTP, but allows them to be encapsulated using good software engineering practices—so you’ll need to understand these foundations to use this library fully.
+FastHTML’s functionality maps 1:1 directly to **HTML** and **HTTP**, but allows them to be encapsulated using good software engineering practices — so **you’ll need to understand these foundations to use this library fully** [emphasis mine].

 ---